conda-archive/conda-js/README.md

     $ node devserver.js

 and visit [http://localhost:8000](http://localhost:8000).
 Open the JavaScript console and begin using `conda-js`.
+If you wish to run tests for the AJAX part of the library as well, run

+    $ npm run-script pre-test

+before starting the dev server.

+To test the Node.js part of the library, run

+    $ npm run-script test